ICI3D/DAIDD/info/appinfo/index.md

 preferred.
 This workshop is not intended for those with substantial prior experience in dynamical modeling.

-The course registration fee is ZAR 3500.
-A small number of scholarships are available.
-Although the Clinic is virtual, applicants are expected to give a full-time commitment for the week (\~8 hours per day, plus four hours per day on the opening Sunday and closing Saturday).
-All participants *must* have access to high-speed internet for the duration of the Clinic.
+The course registration fee is ZAR 28000, which includes meals and accommodation.

-The application process for the Clinic is competitive. **The deadline for receipt of applications is 20 October 2023 at 23:59 SAST.**
+The application process for the Clinic is competitive. **The deadline for receipt of applications is 01 October 2025 at 23:59 SAST.**
 Incomplete applications will not be considered.

-**Detailed application instructions are available via [the application form](../../apply).**
+**Detailed application instructions are available via [the application form](https://forms.gle/fzQpVSxkeC4e63Rz9).**

 {% if site.takingapps == true %}
 [Apply now »](../../apply "Application Form"){:class="btn btn-{{page.alerttype}} btn-lg btn-rounded-3x"}